All Episodes

 So it must not be true that this is happening.

-Great to have you here on the Excellence in Broadcasting Network.
+Great to have you here on the Excellence and Broadcasting Network.

 And tonight, by the way, at 9 o'clock, the D.C. sniper, another terrorist, John Allen Muhammad, will be executed.

-The drive-bys are down there with vigils and all of the anti-death penalty people show up, and it's just horrible, and they put pressure on the governor.
+Now, anytime there's an execution in Texas, which is a deeply conservative Republican state, the drive-bys are down there with vigils and all of the anti-death penalty people show up and it's just horrible and they put pressure on the governor.

 They put pressure on the Supreme Court.